 Apple has kept prices stagnant for its past two iPhone releases, so if this continues the iPhone 7 will start at £539 going up to £699 for the 128GB model.

 Specs and rumours

-If history is anything to go by, Apple's next iPhone likely will feature a radical redesign, like the iPhone 6 was to the iPhone 5S.
+If history is anything to go by, you'd expect Apple's next iPhone likely to offer a radical hardwaro overhaul.

 The image (above) depicts the iPhone 7 with a near-idental shape and a very similar overall design to the iPhone 6S before it, albeit without the unsightly plastic antenna lines and rear-facing camera hump.

-However, a newer leak out of Macotakara allegedly shows off the plus-sized model (below), the iPhone 7 Plus, with a protruding camera lens on its backside, alongside an iPad Pro-style Smart Connector that could be used to accommodate a Smart Keyboard add-on.
+These reports seem to debunk a leak from Macotakara, which allegedly shows off the plus-sized iPhone 7 Plus model (below) with a protruding camera lens on its backside and an iPad Pro-style Smart Connector that could be used to accommodate a Smart Keyboard add-on.

-The newest iPhone 7 leak comes courtesy of NowhereElse.fr, and debunks all of that talk that the next iPhone won't be that different.
-While it doesn't show off the phone itself, the leak does reveal an alleged case for the next iPhone (below), hinting that it will feature a four-speaker setup similar to the iPad Pro and an overhauled rear-facing camera.
+Another iPhone 7 leak out of NowhereElse.fr, reveals an alleged case for the next iPhone (below), and suggests that while changes likely will be minimal, the upcoming smartphone will feature a four-speaker setup similar to the iPad Pro and an overhauled rear-facing camera.
 As well as depicting a bigger camera sensor, the leak shows the flash positioned below it.